namanlab/rigidity_as_signal/README.md

 ## Usage

 1. Clone or download this repository.
-2. Open `sim.R` in R or RStudio to run the core simulation and generate model outputs.
+2. Open `simulations.R` in R or RStudio to run the core simulation and generate model outputs.
 3. Use `plots.R` to produce publication-quality figures.
 Generated plots are saved to the imgs/ directory.
+4. Theoretical calculations for buyer's utility are kept separately in `theoretical_buyer_utility.R` as they are computationally longer.

 ## Output